openstf/stf/README.md

 STF comprises of several independent processes that must normally be launched separately.
 In our own setup each one these processes is its own [systemd](http://www.freedesktop.org/wiki/Software/systemd/) unit.

 For development purposes, however, there's a helper command to quickly launch all required processes along with a mock login implementation.
-Note however that you **must** have RethinkDB running first.
+Note that you **must** have RethinkDB running first.

 If you don't have RethinkDB set up yet, to start it up, go to the folder where you'd like RethinkDB to create a `rethinkdb_data` folder in (perhaps the folder where this repo is) and run the following command: